Analysis | The great capitulation of Trump’s voter fraud crusade

 Lastly — at least before Friday — came Powell.
 She, too, has been sued.
 But in a recent filing, her lawyer argued that “reasonable people” wouldn’t take her claims as fact and that they would understand them as political rhetoric aimed at allowing the legal system to decide such cases.
 This despite Powell having said that she had conclusive proof of her bizarre claims and that the proof — in her words the “Kraken” — was forthcoming.
 The Kraken never arrived, and now Powell’s argument is basically that she shouldn’t be expected to produce it, even with the legal process of discovery providing an ideal venue.

 That’s a case in point when it comes to these claims.
-All told, here is a list of people who have backed off (at least somewhat) in fear of litigation: Fox, Newsmax, OAN, Giuliani’s radio host, the RNC, and now two former Trump lawyers.
+All told, here is a list of people who have backed off (at least somewhat) in fear of litigation: Fox, Newsmax, OAN, Giuliani’s radio host, the RNC and now two former Trump lawyers.

 The dynamics in each case are unique, and tempering your comments or comments made on your platform doesn’t mean admitting to wrongdoing.
 But these legal cases would be a great venue in which the defendants (and potential defendants) could press their case and actually defend the things that were said.
 Defamation involving public figures is also a high bar, in which you don’t even need to prove that what you said was true, but merely that it wasn’t knowingly false and that it wasn’t malicious.
 They have overwhelmingly chosen a different path: to distance from and disown the comments.